rimutaka/posts/drafts/migration-of-cross-db-queries-and-linked-servers-from-on-prem-ms-sql-to-azure-elasticquery/readme.md

 There was a good part of the codebase that was no longer in use.
 Removing unused tables, views, functions and procedures saved us a lot of pain later in the process.

 Dropping unused objects is risky.
 It may take a while to trace application errors to missing objects if they were dropped by mistake.
-Instead of dropping them we replaced the body with an error message in Stored Procedures with:
+Instead of dropping them we replaced the body of Stored Procedures with an error message:
 ```sql
 THROW 51000, 'Removed for Azure SQL compatibility.
 See Jira issues for details.', 1;
 ```
-and an error-generating statement in User Defined Functions (can't use *THROW* in those):
+and with an error-generating statement in User Defined Functions (can't use *THROW* in those):
 ```sql
 BEGIN
 		declare @x int